The Metric System of Measurement

 Doctors and medical professionals tend to use cubic centimeters (cc).

-the U-shaped curvature that liquids have in their containers.
+...that the top surface of liquids have in their containers.

 Click here: Meniscus Madness